TSMIDUN/Midun_VSD_Risc-V_Tapeout/README.md

-# 🌟 Key Learnings from Week 0
+# 🌟 Key Learnings Untill Now

 This week was all about setting up my environment and getting familiar with the tools I’ll be using throughout the program.
 Here’s what I accomplished: